jasperverschuur/Port_Disruption_database/README.md

 -Severity: The severity indicates whether it has a 0-40% impact (1), 40-80% (2) or 80%-100% impact to the normal operations.
 Ports that do not show a significant impact or where it is hard to distinguish from the time series are given (0).

+In addition, the folders per event contain the time series of vessel activity per port.
+This includes ports being affected and ports not being affected.